SWXA-Github/open-gpu-kernel-modules/README.md

 Note that when submitting a pull request, you will be prompted to accept a Contributor License Agreement.

-This code base is shared with NVIDIA's proprietary drivers, and various processing is performed on the shared code to produce the source code that is published here.
+This codebase is shared with NVIDIA's proprietary drivers, and various processing is performed on the shared code to produce the source code that is published here.
 This has several implications for the foreseeable future: